-- with applicable licenses or other contracts, as well as copyright, trademark and other intellectual property laws. - b.
+- a.
+Users may use only legally obtained, licensed data or software and must comply with applicable licenses or other contracts, as well as copyright, trademark and other intellectual property laws. - b.
 Much of what appears on the internet and/or is distributed via electronic communication is protected by copyright law, regardless of whether the copyright is expressly noted.
 Users should generally assume that material is copyrighted unless they know otherwise, and not copy, download or distribute copyrighted material without permission unless the use does not exceed fair use as defined by the federal Copyright Act of 1976.
 Protected material may include, among other things, text, photographs, audio, video, graphic illustrations, and computer software.
 Additional information regarding copyright and file sharing is available on the CUNY Legal Affairs website. - 5.
 False Identity and Harassment.
 Users may not employ a false identity, mask the identity of an account or computer, or use CUNY Computer Resources to engage in abuse of others, such as sending harassing, obscene, threatening, abusive, deceptive, or anonymous messages within or outside CUNY.